trustosas/market-replay/README.md

 I'll take this as my God-given opportunity to sharpen my almost non existent web dev skills lol.
 (I only know Python as I code as a hobby, JavaScript is a weak point for me)

+I'll soon add the python script i use in parsing/converting data for use with lightweight-charts.

 Market Data provided by https://forexsb.com/historical-forex-data

 Charting interface provided by https://github.com/tradingview/lightweight-charts